masonmedia/jl_swup/README.md

 To avoid this, I started a practice of adding/updating a random string to the css file in the header.php **with every update to the site**.
 This breaks the cache and more easily allows changes to be viewed without page refresh:

 i.e. `<link rel="stylesheet" href="/assets/css/main.css?=21">`

+## License

+This repo is protected by copyright.
+Please see `License.md` for more information.